JOIN THE USFWC BOARD

 - Board members are not compensated for their time, but USFWC does cover expenses incurred in the course of regular board service, such as travel.

 Questions?
 For more info, contact membership [at] usworker.coop

 Overview & Candidate Eligibility

 - USFWC is led by a member-elected Board of between 5 and 9 directors.

 - There are 4 regional representatives (elected in years ending in even numbers) and up to 5 At-Large representatives (elected in years ending in odd numbers)

 - Voting member classes include: Worker Cooperative, Democratic Workplace, Cooperative Developer, and Federation Partners.
-More about all member classes available here: https://www.usworker.coop/join/
+More about all member classes available here.

 - Any worker-owner of a voting member workplace may run for the Board, with support from their workplace (or employee in the case of Democratic Workplace, Coop Developer and Federation Partner members).

-- A candidate’s workplace must be a USFWC member for at least one year from the date of the annual member meeting.
+- Before they run, a candidate’s workplace must have been a USFWC member for at least one year.

 - At-large candidates can run from any voting member workplace and are voted on by the entire membership.

 - The candidate can speak Spanish or English – our board is a bilingual space.

 - Only one person can run per member workplace.